An absolute Kiwi classic and such a delicious family friendly dinner! This mince and cheese pie recipe will be your new favourite.

 For the longest time, if Josh requested a mince pie for dinner, I'd just cook up some mince, throw a few herbs in and put it in some pastry.
 Nothing wrong with that, but being a Kiwi (and after getting a few requests for pie recipes!)
 I thought it was time I upped my mince and cheese pie game.

-So I got to work, and what I have come up with is probably going to be your new go to pie recipe!
+So I got to work, and what I have come up with is probably going to be your new favourite pie recipe!

 The mince filling is packed full of flavour - browned mince featuring a pretty good list of ingredients, but all essential to making this the most delicious pie filling out there.
 I've also added a carrot in there to up the veggie content of the pie - feel free to leave this out if you are going for more of a petrol station pie!